mikealexx/mikealexx/README.md

 This is my first android project which hopefully will be on the Google Play store.

 ### [Just Type Bro](https://github.com/mikealexx/JustTypeBro)

+> _RIP Just Type Bro: May your transcriptions rest in peace_ ☠️📱📝

+Once upon a time, in the wild era *before* May 2025, you were sitting in class, trying not to drool on your notes, when—**ping!**—a voice message from Mom:
-Imagine this: you're sitting there trying to stay awake as your professor drones on about 19th-century trade routes, and suddenly—ping!—an audio message from Mom.
-She says, "Sweetie, I was just thinking, should I use the lavender or the vanilla fabric softener?
-Also, Aunt Linda says hi!"
+> “Honey, should I use the lavender or the vanilla fabric softener?
+Also, Aunt Linda says hi!”

-You roll your eyes, forward it to Just Type Bro, and seconds later, voilà: the entire saga in text, right there for you to read.
-Now you can scroll, sigh, and silently thank Just Type Bro for saving you from that embarrassing mid-lecture audio blast!

-Just Type Bro, your trusty WhatsApp bot that exists solely to transcribe those "urgent" audio messages from Mom while you're, say, in the middle of a lecture (or anywhere Mom knows you can’t respond).
+You’d sigh, forward it to **Just Type Bro**, and boom—crisis averted, text in hand, dignity intact.

+But alas, the bots have retired.
+As of May 2025, WhatsApp finally released **official transcription**, putting our dear Bro out of business.
+No hard feelings—we walked so they could run.

+Thanks to everyone who used us to dodge awkward public audio messages.
+We were proud to serve.
+Now if you’ll excuse us, we’ll be quietly sipping piña coladas in deprecated-bot heaven.

+👋 *Goodbye world.
+It’s been real.*

 ### Instalker
 Instalker is an Instagram user analyzing tool under development.
 Its main features include the ability to export and compare old/new followers or following users.